 - Modern states have failed to safeguard the principles on which they were built.

-- They’ve missed many moral principles.
+- They’ve failed to implement basic moral principles.

 - Network states start as startup societies built on top of a community gathering online around an innovative moral principle called the One Commandment.

 - As they grow, they crowdfund actual physical space and become a network archipelago where “netizens” can meet in real life.